Shadows of Forgotten Ancestors: Home media and Restoration

 In 2011, Ukrainian newspapers reported that in 2010, the Dovzhenko Centre had hired a company called TOV IBS to create a restored version of multiple films which included Shadows of Forgotten Ancestors as a part of the centre's push to release two DVD collections of thematic movies known as the Ivan Mykolaichuk Collection and the Yuri Ilyenko Collection.
 The type of restoration made in 2010 remains unknown, but the fact remains that the Dovzhenko Centre has indeed released a restored version of the film on DVD as a part of both collections, even as they were not for sale and were only intended for insider events.

-Among the multiple home media releases (Note: Note that, in addition to the release of 2015's 'fully restored version', there have been a number of less notable home media releases including 2007 Kino Lorber's DVD release in the US and elsewhere in 2007 (under the sub-licensing agreement with the Russian film distribution company Russian Cinema Council/Ruscico), 2018/2019 Cinemark Gaffin/Kinokuniya Shoten's Blu-ray release in Japan (not a 'true' Blu-ray release, but rather a 4K upconverted version of their earlier 1998/2018 DVD releases) etc.), the most significant is the 2015 fully restored version – a "long overdue" version (as described by one of the main actors of the film – Larisa Kadochnikova – in early 2015) with fully restored audio and image – that was created to commemorate the 50th anniversary of film's release.
+Among the multiple home media releases (Note: Note that, in addition to the release of 2015's 'fully restored version', there have been a number of less notable home media releases including 2007 Kino Lorber's DVD release in the US and elsewhere in 2007 (under the sub-licensing agreement with the Russian film distribution company Russian Cinema Council/Ruscico), 2018/2019 Cinemark Gaffin/Kinokuniya Shoten's Blu-ray release in Japan (not a 'true' Blu-ray release, but rather a 4K upconverted version of their earlier 1998/2018 DVD releases) etc.), the most significant is the 2015 fully restored version – a "long overdue" version (as described by one of the main actors of the film – Larisa Kadochnykova – in early 2015) with fully restored audio and image – that was created to commemorate the 50th anniversary of film's release.
 This 2015 fully restored version was commissioned in July 2015 by the Ukrainian State Film Agency (in association with the Dovzhenko Centre) and the Ukraine's Ministry of Culture.
 In September 2015, this fully restored version premiered on Ukrainian public TV channel UA:Pershyi, in multiple movie theatres throughout Kyiv, and in 24 movie theatres across the other 5 big cities of Ukraine.

+On 14 August 2026, The Criterion Collection announced that they would release the film on both Blu-ray and 4K Ultra HD on 17 November that year.
+The discs will feature a new restoration courtesy of The Film Foundation's World Cinema Project (including uncompressed audio), an introduction by World Cinema Project founder Martin Scorsese, an interview with Kadochnykova, and two additional films (the 2025 documentary The Lilac Wind of Parajanov and the 2026 experimental short film Shadowsur).